vybhav-bhadri/docker/README.md

 # Docker (Containerisation technology implmentation)

 This repository provides an in-depth exploration of Docker, its lifecycle, comparison with Virtual Machines (VMs), and its role in modern DevOps workflows.
 It also examines Docker's current limitations and introduces **Buildat** as a solution to address these challenges.
-For further reading, visit the complete guide at [Docker-Zero-to-Hero](https://github.com/iam-veeramalla/Docker-Zero-to-Hero).

 ---

 ## **Table of Contents**